lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Prefer fixing query performance or caching results before relying on concurrency scaling as a long-term solution — it’s best for burst mitigation, not sustained load.
 - Regularly review Redshift console billing reports and CloudWatch metrics; check AWS docs for the latest accrual and pricing rules since AWS may change them.

-If you want, I can show:
-- Which WLM settings to change to enable/disable concurrency scaling for a queue, and example queries to route workloads into those queues.
-- A sample CloudWatch alarm configuration to alert on high concurrency-scaling spend.

 ## How do you isolate ETL and BI workloads using separate queues, users, or workgroups?
 Short answer